Discover the Ten Thousand Islands: A Close-Up Look at Nature’s Wonders

 Shelling: A Highlight for Many

-The time spent on the island is often described as “amazing” or “perfect for shelling.”
+The time spent on the island is often described as “amazing” or “great for shelling.”
 Many mention finding conchs, sand dollars, and urchins, sometimes bringing home shells weighing several pounds.
 One reviewer even said, “We found about 5 pounds of shells,” which makes it clear this is a rewarding activity.

 However, some would prefer a longer shelling period, as one review pointed out.
 But given the overall positive impressions, most travelers find the time sufficient to enjoy and collect a few treasures.